rodrigocastro27/SemesterprojectSS25/FUTUREWORK.md

 ## Database Improvement
 - [ ] Create a function for creating/resetting the database.
 It does not exist because the database `database.db` was created manually with an interface instead of with queries.
 ## Implement Authentication
 - [ ] Right now, the players are distinguished by their unique username.
 A good authentication system that lets them log in with an email and a unique id should be implemented.
+There is a branch in the repository called _feature/Authentication_ which has already some part implemented.
+Due to lack of time we could not finish the feature but part of the logic is there.
 ## UI
 - [ ] Finish all "new" UI ([more info](docs/switchUI.md)).
 - [ ] Implemented in the final version of the game.